-2.8.2 Building Form & Character
+2.7.2 BUILDING FORM & CHARACTER

-a.
-Building Forms
+a) Building Forms

-The massing and form (Fig. 12) is primarily six-storey buildings, stepping down to four and five-storeys across from neighbouring single-detached homes.
+The massing and form (Fig. 12) is primarily six-storey buildings, stepping down to four and five-storeys across from neighbouring single-family homes.

 Four mid-rise nine to fifteen-storey buildings occupy a single zone set back the furthest from the street against a backdrop of mature forest trees ranging in heights from 70 to over 140 feet.